First Gym Flooring Manufacturer to Go Green

 Connor is the First Company to Receive LEED Certification

-First MFMA member to introduce environmentally conscious Smartwood maple flooring certified by the FSC (Forest Stewardship Council).
+First MFMA member to introduce environmentally conscious Smartwood maple flooring that is FSC® (Forest Stewardship Council™) certified by the Rainforest Alliance.

 First MFMA member to incorporate recycled re-bonded polyurethane foam cushioning into the construction of resilient hardwood sports floors.